YottaDB/YDBDoc/GTMAdminOps/dse.rst

 *-REG[_SEQNO]=sequence-number*

 In an LMS environment, this sets the "Region Seqno" field.
-For more information, refer to Chapter 7: “Database Replication”.
+For more information, refer to `Chapter 7: “Database Replication” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_.

 *-RESYNC_S[EQNO]=sequence-number*

 In an LMS environment, this sets the hexidecimal value of the "Resync Seqno" field.
-For more information, refer to Chapter 7: “Database Replication”.
+For more information, refer to `Chapter 7: “Database Replication” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_.

 *-RESYNC_T[N]=sequence-number*

 In an LMS environment, this sets the hexidecimal value ofthe "Resync transaction" field.
-For more information, refer to Chapter 7: “Database Replication”.
+For more information, refer to `Chapter 7: “Database Replication” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_.

 *-S[PIN_SLEEP_MASK]=hexadecimal-mask*